 To put it simply, a ryokan is a Japanese-style inn.
-But unlike its Western-style counterpart, the ryokan is an embodiment of Japanese lifestyle which was treasured and passed down over generations.
-From the traditional and often historical architecture to a skilful level of attentive and service, spending the night at a ryokan is definitely an ideal way to experience the “true Japan”.
+But unlike its Western-style counterpart, the ryokan is an embodiment of the Japanese lifestyle which was treasured and passed down over generations.
+From the traditional and often historical architecture to a skillful level of attention and service, spending the night at a ryokan is definitely an ideal way to experience the “true Japan”.

-The origin of the Japanese ryokan dates back to more than 1300 years ago when the Buddhist monks started setting up the so-called fuseya (free guest house) to assist travellers.
-Back in those days, transportation between regions was difficult and travelling was indeed perilous, resulting in the death of a large number of travellers.
-That’s why the fuseya was established to provide shelter for those in needs.
+The origin of the Japanese ryokan dates back to more than 1300 years ago when the Buddhist monks started setting up the so-called fuseya (free guest house) to assist travelers.
+Back in those days, transportation between regions was difficult and traveling was indeed perilous, resulting in the death of a large number of travelers.
+That’s why the fuseya was established to provide shelter for those in need.

 Where to find ryokans?

 Because of their emphasis on traditional style and atmosphere, ryokan might appear rigid for first-timers who are unfamiliar with the procedures and etiquette.
-But in reality, ryokan are very hospitable places and staying in one is indeed a unique experience when travelling to Japan.
+But in reality, ryokan are very hospitable places, and staying in one is indeed a unique experience when traveling to Japan.
 However, there are certain etiquettes that you should follow to enjoy your stay.